BonnierNews/lu-pg-doc-store/README.md

   // docs will contain a list of docs matching the relation query });
 ```
-Setting _errorOnNotFound_ to true will make _dbErr_ contain an error
+- Setting _errorOnNotFound_ to true will make _dbErr_ contain an error
 if a document was not found.
 This is useful to reduce the amount of
 boilerplate error handling code in applications using pg-doc-store.
+- Option _system_ is optional but if defined it includes the relation attribute _system_ in the document search.

 ```js
 db.queryBySingleRelationship({